-Final Year students can apply for supplementary examination for a maximum of two courses thus providing an opportunity to complete their degree programme.
-Like wise students with less credits can also apply for supplementary examination for a maximum of two courses to enable them to earn minimum credits to move to higher semester.
-The students can apply for supplementary examination within three weeks of the declaration of results.
+Students of final year can apply for supplementary examination for a maximum of three courses thus providing an opportunity to complete their degree programme.
+Likewise, students with less credits can also apply for supplementary examination for a maximum of three courses to enable them to earn minimum credits to move to higher semester.
+The students can apply for supplementary examination within three weeks of the declaration of results in both Odd and Even Semester.